AndreasVenieris/FileKiller2/README.md

 - Completely removes Data as well as Filename from Disk.
 - No setup is needed, you get just a single executable.
 - Overcomes the 2Gb file size barrier.
 Files with any size can be deleted in a very short time.
-- It uses threats so the user can choose more files while others beign deleted.
+- It uses threads so the user can choose more files while others beign deleted.

 **Requirements**
 - Requires .net framewrok 4.0